pksunkara/vscode-module-templates/README.md

 Required.
 A list of file templates.
 File templates are objects with the following properties:

 - `name`: Required.
 A name for the file to create (with file extension).
 Can also be a path (non-existing folders will be created).
 This field is a template; you can use any syntax supported by the template engine.
+If the template resolves to an empty string, the file will not be created.
 - `open`: Optional.
 A `boolean` that indicates whether this file should be opened after creation or not.
 - `content`: Required unless `contentFile` is set.
 The template for the file to create, given as an array of strings.
 - `contentFile`: Required unless `content` is set.
 Path to a file to read the content template from.
 The file can have any extension and is read as a string.
 The path must be absolute, relative to home (`~`) or relative to the config file you're editing.
 Note that if you plan on using `contentFiles` with both user settings and workspace settings, the paths used in user settings must be absolute or relative to `~`.